draddo11/100-days-of-code/r3-log.md

   website
  ## R3D25
  learned about push notifications in PWA and got a bunch of videos on adobe xd and figma for prototyping

+ ## R3D26
+ Saw a video about pricing for logo as a designer